kiba/Writings/fac/chp5_a_new_bastion.md

 A major attack on Bastion Alpha!

-The grimms are pepelled by the end of the day by sheer DAKKA.
+The grimms are repelled by the end of the day by sheer DAKKA.
 This is what happens when you parked one hundred Doom buggies on empty concrete(covered by solar panels).

 **Day 166**